Stanford-AUV/SAUV-Autonomy/README.md

 # Installation

+Update from initial instructions: Make sure to select in your VM more storage than 20 GB!
+You'll likely need at least 30 GB.

 1. Install VMWare Fusion (the free version, not the pro version).
 2. Download the Ubuntu ISO from https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-arm64.iso.
 3. Open VMWare and drag the downloaded Debian ISO for installation.